 The routes are marked by road signs as well as orange signage spots in the asphalt making wayfinding easier for commuters – they simply follow the orange C.

-Bike commuters already have access to eight cycle superhighways.
+Bike commuters already have access to nine cycle superhighways.
 The first route, Albertslundruten C99, opened in 2012 and the second route, Farumruten C95, followed in 2013.
 In 2016 Ishøjruten opened followed by five routes in 2017.
 In the fall of 2020 Farum-Allerødruten opened.
 An additional seven routes is planned to open in the coming years.
-In total over 60 routes have been planned in the region of Copenhagen with total a length of 746 kilometres of cycle superhighway.
+In total over 60 routes have been planned in the region of Copenhagen with total a length of more than 850 kilometres of cycle superhighway.

 On the existing routes there has been an increase in the number of commuters – in average a cycle superhighways has caused an increase in the number of cyclists with 23% on weekdays.
 On the Farumroute where the average commute is 14,7 km, there has been an increase in the number of cyclist by 68 % since the route became a cycle superhighway in 2013.

 Initiatives at the cycle superhighways